 This basic approach can be used to amplify all kinds of things, not just audio signals.
 Anything that can be carried by an electrical current -- radio and video signals, for example -- can be amplified by similar means.
 Audio amplifiers seem to catch people's attention more than anything else, however.
 Sound enthusiasts are fascinated with variations in design that affect power rating, impedance and fidelity, among other specifications.

-For much more information on amplifiers, check out the links on the next page.
+For much more information on amplifiers, check out the links below.